Walter Koppisch: Termination

-The Bisons did not ask Koppisch to return as the coach for the 1926 season.
+The Bisons did not ask Koppisch to return as coach for the 1926 season.
 While Buffalo expected him to challenge for the NFL title, the environment in the city proved that challenge to be impossible.
 The franchise suffered from years of declining attendance, which in turn meant little money with which the team could sign decent players.
-Meanwhile, many of the NFL's top team were able to exploit Bufflo's inexperienced team.
+Meanwhile, many of the NFL's top team were able to exploit Buffalo's inexperienced team.

 Retirement

 In 1926, Koppisch signed with the New York Giants, playing under head coach Joe Alexander, a fellow Western New York native.
 Koppisch played just one season with the team, seeing action in nine of the team's fourteen games that year.
 After the 1926 season (one in which there were at least 31 top level professional teams between the NFL and the American Football League), the number of pro teams dropped dramatically: half of the NFL teams, and all but one of the AFL teams, folded, significantly increasing the pool of available talent.
 Koppisch gave up on professional football.

-Koppisch remained in New York City after his playing career and became a stockbroker.
+Koppisch remained in New York City after his playing career.
 At one point, he was a business partner of Lou Gehrig, his former Columbia teammate.
 Koppisch later became an investigator for the Securities and Exchange Commission.